wcarvalho/dirc-detector/README.md

 Note: For libseamstress and fitnewton, please make sure that the `configure.ac` files are using C++11

-####Instructions on how to build and install each component of this library are located within each component's README:

-We facilitate the install process by including shell scripts in the build_scripts directory that can be used to install all of the libraries and scripts in this mega-library, or any of them.
+Dirc-Detector facilitate the install process by including shell scripts in the build_scripts directory that can be used to install all (or any) of its libraries and scripts.
+In order to do so, you will need to run the shell scripts with the appropriate environment variables.

 **Environment variables to export**

 1. *MYLIBS* : used as location to install libraries
 + *MYAPPS* : used as location to install executables
 + *scripts*  : used as location to install executable scripts

 Note: (Please make sure *MYAPPS* and *scripts* are in your bin)

+####Instructions on how to build and install each component of this library are located within each component's README:

 1. [Dirc-Objects](https://github.com/wcarvalho/dirc-detector/tree/master/dircobjects#installation-instructions)
 2. [Particle-Generator](https://github.com/wcarvalho/dirc-detector/tree/master/generator#installation-instructions)